 Riding a bike or peddling a tricycle is another example of a toy that can help your child’s learning development.
 Why is that?
-Bikes, tricycles and cars that allow your child to move their legs engage both sides of the body (called laterality), which forces your child to use both sides of their brain.
-It improves core muscle and allows the child to coordinate their feet, legs, arms and hands (bilateral coordination) used to help them stay focused and watch the road.
+Bikes, tricycles, and cars that allow your child to move their legs engage both sides of the body (called laterality), which forces your child to use both sides of their brain.
+It improves core muscle and allows the child to coordinate their feet, legs, arms, and hands (bilateral coordination) used to help them stay focused and watch the road.
 These simple skills can improve your child’s attention and focus, helps them sit still in their chair and builds their strength to hold up their core so they can copy notes from the chalkboard.

-- Ability to engage in relationships with other people
+- Engage in relationships with other people

-- Ability to engage in two-way communication
+- Engage in two-way communication

-- Ability to problem-solve sequence
+- Problem-solve sequence

-- Ability to create ideas
+- Create ideas